 The goal is to be able to enter a flow state, where time passes unnoticed and the rewarding nature of deep focus makes any sort of work enjoyable.
 Sure, we can outsource, delegate, minimise and simplify.
 But that alone is not enough to generate true value.
 Working more hours is not the answer - deeper focus is.
 Of course, this is still a work in progress for me and I plan to continue improving over time.
-Even so, I am impressed by the difference I have been able to make to my attention span.
 In this post, I am going to cover the techniques I have been using to improve my ability to focus.
 Here is what has been working for me.

 Start small - then get serious

 Going from a distracted way of living to a focused one is difficult.
 Our ability to focus is like a muscle, we can strengthen through meticulous practice.
 Think about it.
 Only an idiot would walk into a gym for the first time and try to lift the heaviest dumbells.
 Overexerting ourselves at the beginning of an endeavor leads to dwindling motivation and the assumption that we are not cut out for this.
 If you find you cannot focus for more than a few minutes at the moment, do not be surprised.
 The modern world trains us to be in a constant state of distraction.

 When I first began to get serious about improving my attention span, I found that I struggled to work on one thing for more than 5-15 minutes at a time.
 By increasing the length of my work sessions, minute by minute, over several months that has become 45-60 minutes.
 For demanding work (such as reading academic papers) 30-minute blocks are necessary.
 If I had jumped straight into an hour long work sessions I would have ended up spending most of that time staring into space, getting precious little done.